Psalm 49 – What Money Can’t Buy

 c.
 Nevertheless man, though in honor, does not remain: Though a man may have some measure of honor through estates or descendants or memorials, he still dies – just like an animal dies.

 i.
 Therefore, the truly wise man or woman does not trust in riches or boast in wealth.
-They prepare for eternity by trusting God and making their boast in the LORD.
+He prepares for eternity by trusting God and making their boast in the LORD.

 ii.
 He is like the beasts that perish: “It is the ability to think and reason that sets human beings apart from the remainder of creation.
 Yet how animal-like we are when we fail to consider the shortness of our days and prepare for how we will spend eternity!”
 (Boice)